mocobeta/rust99/working-with-vectors/README.md

 ### [P18](./P18/src/lib.rs) (**) Extract a slice from a list.

-Given two indices, I and K, the slice is the list containing the elements from and including the Ith element up to but not including the Kth element of the original list.
+Given two indices, _I_ and _K_, the slice is the list containing the elements from and including the _I_ th element up to but not including the _K_ th element of the original list.
 Start counting the elements with 0.

 Example: [examples/slice.rs](./P18/examples/slice.rs)
 ```rust